joinmassive/akash-mass-deploy/README.md

 ## Usage

-The app can be invoked with one of the following arguments:
+The app’s behavior is modulated by one of the following command-line arguments:

-* `[none]`    – creates the number of deployments, `CREATE_DEPLOYMENTS`, with the number of cores per deployment, `DEFAULT_CORES`, specified in the `config.js` file
+* `[none]`    – creates the number of deployments, `CREATE_DEPLOYMENTS`, with the number of cores per deployment, `DEFAULT_CORES`, given by the `config.js` file
-* `closedead` – closes all invalid deployments and calculates the closing uAKT balance
+* `closedead` – closes all nonworking deployments and computes the amount of remaining uAKT
-* `deposits`  – tops all active deployments up to 5 AKT
+* `deposits`  – tops all active deployments up, to 5 AKT
 * `manifests` – updates all active deployments with the `deploy.yml` file
-* `info`      – displays data about all deployments
+* `info`      – outputs data about all deployments

 ## Current limitations